Entertainment Pavilion

 Car Show

-The Brown County Fair Car Show is Sunday, August 4.
-All cars, trucks, tractors and bikes are welcome!
+The Brown County Fair Car Show is on Sunday, August 3.
+All cars, trucks, tractors, and bikes are welcome!

 Registration is from 10:30 to 12 PM.
 Arrive between these times to receive free entry into the fairgrounds.